 the EMBRACE program receive education and support from expert clinicians, other professionals, and one another.

-We offer patient- and family-centered care, which means that you and your family are the focus of our attention.
-Your health care team will take the time to listen, understand your needs and preferences, and help give you a better sense of control over
+We offer patient- and family-centered care, which means that you and your loved ones are the focus of our attention.
+Your health care team will take the time to listen, understand your needs and preferences, and help give you a better sense of control

-Every year metastatic breast cancer patients and their loved ones gather at Dana-Farber for a day-long forum that includes updates on research and treatment advances; sessions on
+Every year MBC patients and their loved ones gather at Dana-Farber for a day-long forum that includes updates on research and treatment advances; sessions on

 nutrition, and other ways to improve quality of life; and discussion groups with other attendees.